Richard Humphreys (philanthropist)

-Richard Humphreys (February 13, 1750 – 1832) was a silversmith who founded a school for African Americans in Philadelphia.
-Originally called it was renamed the Institute for Colored Youth and eventually became Cheyney University of Pennsylvania, the oldest historically black university in the United States.
+Richard Humphreys (February 13, 1750 – 1832) was an American silversmith and philanthropist who founded a school for African Americans in Philadelphia.
+Originally called the African Institute, it was renamed the Institute for Colored Youth and eventually became Cheyney University of Pennsylvania, the oldest historically black university in the United States.

 Bequest

 Humphreys was a Quaker philanthropist who bequeathed $10,000, one-tenth of his estate, to establish a school for "the descendants of the African race".
 This Institute for Colored Youth, later renamed Cheyney University, was founded in 1837 to provide educational opportunities for African Americans.
 Humphreys changed his will to include this bequest in 1829 after race riots occurred in Philadelphia, Pennsylvania and Cincinnati riots of 1829."The second bequest is of $10,000.00 for the purpose of founding an institution for the education of the descendants of the African race.
 He left small legacies to a shelter for colored orphans and to three city dispensaries."